kyma-incubator/milv/README.md

 make build
 ```

-### Build docker image
+### Build a Docker image

-There is an option to build docker image.
+You can build a Docker image out of MILV to use it in a continuous integration pipeline.
 ```bash
 make build-image
 ```